White Water Summer: Production and release

 White Water Summer was originally produced as Rites of Summer in 1985, and given its current name upon release in 1987.
 The film's action is framed by commentary from the now-older character of Alan (Sean Astin), as he remembers a camping trip led by Vic (Kevin Bacon).
 The narration was filmed two years after the film itself; Astin is noticeably older.

 The film was photographed by John Alcott, a frequent collaborator of Stanley Kubrick.
 Alcott died shortly before the release of the film, which is dedicated to his memory.
 Scenes were shot in California's Sierra Nevada mountains, as well as in western Quebec, Canada, at the small French Quebec town of Fort-Coulonge, and New Zealand locales.

 Columbia Pictures released the film theatrically in the Pacific Northwest region of the United States; a wider release was planned, but never carried out.

+Reception

+White Water Summer received largely negative reviews from critics.
+On Rotten Tomatoes, the film has a "rotten" score of 25% with an average rating of 4.50/10, based on eight reviews.
+Betsy Bozdech of DVD Journal gave the film a negative review, calling it a "jumpy, poorly developed coming-of-age story."
+Scott Weinberg of eFilmCritic.com panned the film, deeming it a "choppy and limp outdoor adventure that you really don't need to see."
+David Nusair of ReelFilm.com gave the film a more middling review, deeming it an "innocuous drama revolving around the exploits of several campers and their seemingly amiable guide."